-SCHOOL CULTURE AND GOVERNANCE 3 credits An examination of leadership as it relates to the development and maintenance of a school climate and culture conducive to teaching and learning.
+SCHOOL CULTURE AND GOVERNANCE An examination of leadership as it relates to the development and maintenance of a school climate and culture conducive to teaching and learning.

-695,6 PRINCIPAL INTERNSHIP

-Students are required to successfully complete a two-semester internship in a school district chosen by the student and his/her advisor.
+695,6 PRINCIPAL INTERNSHIP 3 credits each Students are required to successfully complete a two-semester internship in a school district chosen by the student and his/her advisor.